LLazyEmail/markdown-to-email/README.md

 - **Replacer for React DOM right now is broken.
 I'm moving it out into https://github.com/LLazyEmail/react-plain-template-example**
 - **React version isn't working now.
 Probably we'll skip few releases and make it work as it should be.**

+# How to run this module

+There are two modes development and production.
+In development mode all changes that was made automatically rebuilds and creates a file html or js.
+Development mode has two variants:

+`npm run dev:parseFull` - runs parsing from Markdown to html.

+`npm run dev:parseReactFull` - runs parsing from Markdown to React DOM tree.

+In production mode builds an optimized module.
+Production mode has two options:

+`npm run prod:parseFull` and `prod:parseReactFull`.

+# Debugging the module

+In VS Code needs to open a tab "Run and Debug", then in select input choose `Launch via NPM`, the process will start automatically (builds and create a file).
+Put a breakpoint in line you need then save a file.

 # Markdown to email template generator

 This simple and light tool generates email template from markdown.
-The command is `npm run parse`.
+The command is `npm run dev:parseFull`.
 The path to markdown file must be `./source/source.md`, and output directory is `generated/newEmail.html`.

 We tried to create our own wheel, then we failed.
 Arthur get bored trying to fix it and make it work properly.